Linda Y. Cureton: Education

 Cureton attended Washington, DC public schools and was in the first graduating class of Duke Ellington School of the Arts in 1977.
 In 1980, she graduated from Howard University with a BS in Mathematics.
 She later received a Master of Science degree and post-Masters advanced certificate in Applied Mathematics at Johns Hopkins University.
 Cureton earned a Doctor of Philosophy in Organizational Leadership from University of Maryland Eastern Shore in 2020.

 Career

 Cureton created the NASA CIO blog and helped other federal CIOs with the professional use of social media.

-She has written several articles for Federal Computer Week, FedScoop, and Institute for Electrical and Electronics Engineers and is a monthly contributor to Information Week Government.
+She wrote several articles for Federal Computer Week, FedScoop, and Institute for Electrical and Electronics Engineers and is a monthly contributor to Information Week Government.
 She currently serves on advisory boards for: the Open Systems Software Institute, the Professional Capture Management Forum, and the DC Youth Orchestra Program.
 Some of her former professional affiliations have included the Armed Forces Communications and Electronics Association, Gartner Group Information Technology Executive Program, Women in Technology, American Council for Technology, Government Information Technology Executive Council and the Society for Information Management, Advanced Practices Council.
 She is the author of The Leadership Muse a book that offers lessons for leaders.